 I’ll eat a Pronto Pup at the state fair no problem.
 But you will likely NEVER see me dipping a battered dog in my own pot of oil.
 Plus, I’d probably burn myself and then John would ban me from the kitchen forever because I’m already prone enough to accidents in there.

 Whoa, that escalated quickly.
-Bake to zee dip.
+Back to zee dip.

 This slaw is so flavorful and crunchy!
-Slightly creamy with plenty of peanut flavor, sweetness and tang from the lime.
+Slightly creamy with plenty of peanut flavor, sweetness, and tang from the lime.
+Kind of like a creamy peanut sauce*.
 I’m kind of smitten with it, especially when served with baked wonton chips.

 Tortilla chips, you’re cool and all but, you’re no wonton.
 Just sayin’.